 Nameless vegan activist: I think the fact it's extreme is a reaction to the fact that what goes on is so extreme, whether it be 100,000 dairy calves that are shot at birth because they're male, or the same number being sent on long journeys abroad for use in the veal industry.
 What goes on for animals IS extreme and the reaction has to be similarly extreme in order to get our point across.

 How does the branding get your message across?

-The branding is designed to grab attention.
-The media are seeing it as quite an extreme act, but it doesn't compare in any way to the cruelty that goes on in these places to animals every day.
+The branding is designed more to just grab attention.
+The media are seeing it as quite an extreme act, where it doesn't compare in any way to the cruelty that goes on in these places to animals every day.
 The fact that we're willing to permanently mark our arms has got a lot of media attention for our cause.

 Well, I guess it's working.
 You mentioned earlier that one of your group was arrested?